Drive (Robert Palmer album)

-Drive is the fourteenth and final solo album by British musician Robert Palmer released in 2003.
+Drive is the fourteenth and final solo album by English singer Robert Palmer released in 2003.
 Critics hailed it as the grittiest and most heartfelt album of Palmer's career.

 Background

 Initially approached by guitarist Carl Carlton to contribute to the 2001 Robert Johnson tribute album Hellhound on My Trail, for which Palmer recorded "Milk Cow's Calf Blues" with Carlton on guitars, Palmer was then invited by Faye Dunaway to provide the soundtrack to her 2001 directorial debut The Yellow Bird, set in Mississippi and New Orleans during the 1940s and 1950s.
 Palmer took both signs as a good omen, and the impetus for Drive was born.
-Palmer died four months after the album's release from a heart attack on September 26, 2003.
+Four months after the album's release Palmer died from a heart attack on 26 September 2003.

 After more thoroughly researching this particular genre of music, Palmer assembled a list of fifty possible tracks, and then began the arduous task of whittling that list down to a manageable set of twelve.
 The selections from Drive can best be described as a loose collection of both standard and contemporary blues compositions (Robert Johnson, Little Willie John, Keb' Mo'), with a smattering of other genres, including folk (Nicolai Dunger) and calypso (Mighty Sparrow), prompting Palmer to call the result "a gut-buckety swamp thing."